Jump to topic

 According to the American Stroke Association, approximately a third of people who experience TIA have a full stroke within a year.

-What Can You Do to Stop a Twitching Eye?
+How Do You Stop a Twitching Eye?

 The best way to control eyelid spasms is based on the cause of the twitching.
 For example, if twitching is caused by a certain situation, do the following: